Skip to content

 Overall mean of a composed distribution (the simple "mean delay").

 mean(d) behaves like a normal delay distribution's mean.
-For a univariate-collapsible composer (a Sequential chain, a Convolved, a Resolve) it returns the SCALAR mean of the overall observed delay — the mean of observed_distribution(d) (the convolved total for a chain, the marginal time-to-resolution for a Resolve).
-For a genuinely multivariate Parallel (several independent observed endpoints) it returns the per-ENDPOINT Vector, one overall mean per branch endpoint, NOT the origin / intermediate events.
+For a univariate-collapsible composer (a Sequential chain, a Convolved (ConvolvedDistributions.jl), a Resolve) it returns the scalar mean of the overall observed delay — the mean of observed_distribution(d) (the convolved total for a chain, the marginal time-to-resolution for a Resolve).
+For a genuinely multivariate Parallel (several independent observed endpoints) it returns the per-endpoint Vector, one overall mean per branch endpoint, not the origin / intermediate events.
 Censoring is seen through to the free delay.
-An uncertain leaf contributes its TEMPLATE moment (parameter uncertainty is NOT propagated); guard with has_uncertain(d) if that matters, draw the marginal with rand, or collapse the leaf to its concrete template with update(tree, params) to work with fixed parameters.
+An uncertain leaf contributes its template moment (parameter uncertainty is not propagated); guard with has_uncertain(d) if that matters, draw the marginal with rand, or collapse the leaf to its concrete template with update(tree, params) to work with fixed parameters.

 For a single event's own moment, fetch its distribution with event and take its mean directly, e.g. mean(event(d, :onset_admit)).